INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_quiz_02.md

 - a) yes
 - b) no
-- c) you never know
+- c) it depends on the non-linear link between the data and the target
 ```